petioptrv/ib-gateway-docker-gcp/README.md

 * Removed installers after they are no longer used
 * Works with Stackdriver logging
 * Optimisation of the Java runtime options
+* VNC scripting (which didn't restart the container on error) fixed via Supervisor

 IB Gateway running in Docker with [IB Controller](https://github.com/ib-controller/ib-controller/) and VNC